 What qualities do you believe are most important in a Chief Executive Officer?

-The departure of CEO Dr. Kevin Maxwell will bring opportunity for change, but also some uncertainty for our staff, students and families.
+The CEO transition process will bring opportunity for change, but also some uncertainty for our staff, students and families.

 The residents of District 3 deserve a Board Member that will bring leadership and executive transition skills to the job.
 I have developed many of these skills through my career and education.
 I have served on the search committee for a position that was at the time a major leadership role in Prince George’s County – the executive director of the Gateway Community Development Corporation.
 I understand hiring for a position that is accountable to our many stakeholders – residents, Town Councils and Mayors, County Councilmembers, the County Executive, and our State Senate and Assembly members.